JC3008/data_quality_on_airflow/README.md

     click on the service account name and look for the Keys menu.
     Create a new key and save it as Json inside include/GCP directory

-Reestart or Start your astro dev

-In the Airflow UI, add a new Connnection.

 ## SODA configuration:
 * It is required to fill up the include\soda\configuration.yml with your credentials.